Enea Koliçi: Kukësi

 On 24 August 2015, Koliçi completed a transfer to Albanian Superliga side Kukësi by agreeing a one-year deal after initially refused to be on trial.
 He spent the first part of the season as Ervis Koçi's backup, and was used only in Albanian Cup where he made his debut in the first round against Naftëtari Kuçovë.
 His league debut would come later on 5 March of the following year in Kukësi's defeat of Vllaznia in Shkodër, entering in the 5th minute in place of injured Koçi.
 Koliçi retained his spot until the end of the season, making 13 league appearances, in addition 8 in Albanian Cup, including one in final where Kukësi defeated Laçi on penalties.

 Koliçi started his second Kukësi season on 30 June 2016 in first leg of UEFA Europa League first qualifying round against Rudar which ended in a 1–1 home draw.
 He kept a clean sheet in the returning leg as Kukësi progressed to the second round with the 2–1 aggregate.
 Kukësi then was eliminated in the second round by Austria Wien with the aggregate 5–1.
 On 5 August 2016, he extended his contract for another year.
 Later on 24 August, Koliçi begun the domestic season by playing in the 2016 Albanian Supercup against Skënderbeu Korçë, where Kukësi emerged victorious at Selman Stërmasi Stadium, aiding the club to win its first ever Albanian Supercup trophy.

 Koliçi played 28 league games during the 2017–18 season; he lost his starting place to Stivi Frashëri in mid-March 2018 following the arrival of manager Peter Pacult.
 He played his 100th Albanian Superliga match on 28 February in the 2–2 home draw against Skënderbeu Korçë.

 On 6 July 2017, Koliçi was not included in the UEFA Champions League squad for the first qualifying round tie versus Malta's Valletta.
 The following day he announced to have terminated the contract with the club and becoming a free agent.

 Return to Flamurtari Vlorë

 On 26 July 2018, Koliçi signed a one-year contract with Flamurtari, returning in Vlorë after five years.

 Skënderbeu Korçë

 In August 2019, Koliçi joined Skënderbeu Korçë as a free agent on a contract for the 2019–20 season.
 He made his debut in the opening championship week against his former side Flamurtari Vlorë on 24 August, keeping a clean-sheet in a 1–0 win at home.

 Gjilani

 On 29 July 2020, Koliçi joined Football Superleague of Kosovo side Gjilani, on a two-year contract.

+Ballkani

+In July 2023, Koliçi joined Football Superleague of Kosovo side Ballkani.